Paolo Zampolli

-Paolo Zampolli (born March 5, 1970) is an Italian-born New York City-based businessman.
-Zampolli is the Ambassador, Permanent Mission of Dominica to the United Nations.
+Paolo Zampolli (born 1970/1971) is an Italian-born New York City-based businessman.
+Since March 2025, he serves as the United States Special Representative for Global Partnerships.

 Early life

 Paolo Zampolli is an only child of a Milanese family.

 ID Models

-In the mid 1990s, Paolo Zampolli founded ID Models in New York City.
+In the mid-1990s, Zampolli founded ID Model Management in New York City.
 He went on to form a partnership with the Trump Organization as Director of International Development.

 Real estate

-While transitioning from the world of fashion to real estate, Zampolli as co-chairman of the Paramount Group, used fashion models to sell properties in Manhattan.
+While transitioning from the world of fashion to real estate, Zampolli, as co-chairman of the Paramount Group, used fashion models to sell properties in Manhattan.

 The New York office was located on the ground floor of 104 Greene Street in the heart of SoHo, and used primarily models from his modeling agency, ID Models, also located in New York City.

 United Nations

 Zampolli has worked with several United Nations environmental projects, including hosting functions such as the United Nations Diamond Awards Gala for Renewable Energy and The Friends of Climate Change.
 Zampolli has served as President of Green Incorporated, a firm that collaborates with the United Nations on ecological projects.

 As executive director of the International Renewable Energy Organization (I.R.E.O.), an intergovernmental organization, he has collaborated with the United Nations to organize various conferences on climate change.
 Zampolli hosted Climate Change I.R.E.O. conference which counted former U.S. President Bill Clinton as guest speaker.

-In 2011, he was officially named Minister-Counsellor to the Permanent Mission of the Commonwealth of Dominica at the United Nations.
-In October 2013, The Prime Minister Roosevelt Skerrit appointed Zampolli as United Nation Ambassador and Ambassador For Oceans and Seas for the Commonwealth of Dominica.
-In June 2014, Keith Mitchell Prime Minister of Grenada, appointed Amanda Ungaro as United Nations ambassador in charge of Post 15th Agendas and responsible of the second committee with United Nations Ambassador Ranking.
-Ungaro is currently working under the 69th United Nations Vice President of the UN General Assembly for the Blue Economy.
+In 2011, he was named Minister-Counsellor to the Permanent Mission of the Commonwealth of Dominica at the United Nations.
+In October 2013, Prime Minister Roosevelt Skerrit appointed Zampolli as United Nations Ambassador and Ambassador for Oceans and Seas for the Commonwealth of Dominica.
+In June 2014, Keith Mitchell, Prime Minister of Grenada, appointed Zampolli's wife Amanda Ungaro as United Nations Ambassador in charge of Post-15th Agendas and responsible of the second committee with United Nations Ambassador Ranking.
+Ungaro has worked under the 69th United Nations Vice President of the UN General Assembly for the Blue Economy.